 Chester Gap is the most remote village and the coolest, weather-wise.
 You can literally have your head in the clouds here before the morning fog lifts.
 Sitting atop the mountain off Rt.
 522 en route to Front Royal, it offers panoramic views of the valleys below that seemingly stretch forever.

-Flint Hill offers outstanding hospitality with three popular restaurants and has an art studio offering classes in various art forms.
-When Shenandoah National Park was created, some of the mountain residents were relocated to Flint Hill on the aptly named Resettlement Road.
+Flint Hill offers outstanding hospitality with three popular restaurants, a variety of shops, and an instructional art studio.
 During the Civil War, Mosby’s Rangers frequented Flint Hill and nearby Huntly.
-Area markers tell the story of Chaplain Willis of the Rangers who traded his own life to save a fellow soldier; he was hanged.
+Area markers tell the story of Chaplain Willis of the Rangers who traded his own life to save a fellow soldier.
 Willis Chapel in Huntly was built in his memory.

-Sperryville, a gateway to Shenandoah National Park, flourishes with six restaurants, a bar, grocery, breweries, distillery and nine-hole golf course.
-The fire and rescue unit sponsors the county’s July 4 celebration and is the beneficiary of funds raised.
-The town also hosts SperryFest, an annual street festival of art, food and wine that celebrated its second year in 2019.
+Sperryville, a gateway to Shenandoah National Park, flourishes with six restaurants, a bar, grocery, breweries, distillery, and a nine-hole golf course.
+The town also hosts SperryFest, an annual street festival of art, food, and wine.

 Town of Washington.
-Legend has it that the Town of Washington was surveyed and plotted by George Washington in 1749 and established as a town in 1796.
+Town of Washington.
+Legend has it that the Town of Washington was surveyed and plotted by George Washington before being established as a town in 1796.
 It is fondly called “Little Washington” to distinguish it from nearby Washington, D.C.
-It is the county seat and site of the courthouse and county offices.
-It also lays claim to unique shops offering an array of specialty items.
+In addition to being the County Seat, it is home to several shops, art galleries, B&Bs, and restaurants, including the world-famous Michelin Three-Star restaurant, The Inn at Little Washington.

-Woodville is a smaller, quieter village with a beautiful old cemetery, large farms, horses and cattle and spectacular mountain views.
-The village is the birthplace of John Jackson, a grave digger who became internationally famous as a blues guitarist and singer.
-The first John Jackson Piedmont Blues Festival was held on Eldon Farms in September, 2019.
+Woodville is a smaller, quieter village with a beautiful old cemetery, large farms, and spectacular mountain views.
+The village is the birthplace of John Jackson, a local gravedigger who became internationally famous as a blues guitarist and singer.
+The first John Jackson Piedmont Blues Festival was held in Woodville in 2019.